What is linalool? The calming terpene found in cannabis

 Keep in mind that terpene content can vary depending on various factors such as growing conditions and harvesting methods.
 Therefore, it's important to consult lab test results or consult with knowledgeable budtenders to ensure you're purchasing strains with the desired terpene profiles.

-Other Uses for Linalool
+Other uses for linalool

 Perfumes, soaps, and cleaning agents